roymartinezblanco/AWS-Email-Webhook/README.md

 ---
 # Lambda Function

-> Any recommendations are welcomed that might improve this.
+> Any recommendations that might improve this are welcomed.

 `SES` will trigger our function and provide details in the incoming message.